marklogic/marklogic-docker/README.md

      -e MARKLOGIC_ADMIN_PASSWORD=<insert admin password> \
      store/marklogicdb/marklogic-server:10.0-8.1-centos-1.0.0-ea2
 ```
-Above command will start a docker container running MarkLogic Server.
+Above command will start a Docker container running MarkLogic Server.

 Verify volume creation with this command:

 ```
 $ docker volume ls
 ```
-Above command will list all docker volumes on the host
+Above command will list all Docker volumes on the host

 Alternately, you can bind a volume at runtime using the `-v` option: